Should We Define A “Sustainable” Food Label?

 You could say that non-GMO and organic are both attempts at tying down a piece of the sustainability pie in food labeling.
 Same for Animal Welfare Approved, antibiotic-free, free-range, and cage-free.
 But what happens when a food business meets none of those merits, yet still describes itself as “sustainable”?
 Well, as of now, that is perfectly fine.

 And therein lies the problem.
-You might be wondering by now, why all the talk about defining sustainable if we can’t really define it after all?
+You might be wondering by now, why all the talk about defining sustainability in food if we can’t really define it after all?
 Because understanding the tenets and existing formalities for sustainability in food will help us better identify truly sustainable practices from the hyperbole.
 And we are seeing a lot of “sustainable” hyperbole.
 Not just from that small-batch granola maker, too.

 Take, for example, this corporate statement from Darden, Inc., the mother company of The Olive Garden and other restaurant chains.
 The posting was published the day before a campaign was launched by Friends of the Earth, a public-action network, calling on Darden to adopt “more ethical practices.”
 Taking stock of the landing page and many interior pages, the word “sustainable” comes up more than a dozen times.
 Yet the actions that Darden pledges in it are weak tea compared to any certifications such as those described above — pledging to phase out antibiotics “important to human medicine” in meat by 2016, battery-cage eggs by 2018, and gestation-crate pork products by 2025.
 I guess that’s why Friends of the Earth was pressuring them.